magf/bitget-history/README.md

 - Mirrors `.zip` files in `data/offline/` to skip redundant downloads.
 - Converts `.xlsx` (depth) to `.csv` and stores them in `data/csv/`.
 - Imports data into SQLite with deduplication (`trade_id` for trades, `timestamp` for depth).
-- Uses SOCKS4/SOCKS5 proxies with a configurable fallback proxy.
+- Uses SOCKS4/SOCKS5 proxies with rotation based on download frequency.
 - Configurable via `data/config` for sensitive settings like proxies.
+- Debug mode (`--debug`) for detailed logging.
+- Skips invalid files (non-Zip or non-CSV) with logging instead of failing.

 ## Prerequisites